-Understanding Delayed vs. Real-Time Stock Quotes
+Understanding Delayed vs. Real-Time Stock Quotes (RTQ)

 Stock quotes reflect the results of actual trading on stock market exchanges, such as the New York Stock Exchange or Nasdaq.
 As an investor, you can get quotes on the Dow Jones Industrial Average, other indices or individual stocks from any number of financial news sources, like Google Finance or Yahoo Finance.
 With the right source, you’ll be able to see real-time stock quotes right as they happen.

 Some services don’t report real-time information and instead delay stock quotes for 15 or 20 minutes.
 If you’re a rapid trader, it can be critical to get real-time quotes instead of delayed quotes so you know exactly where the market is when you’re investing.
 Understand delayed and real-time stock quotes so you can know when to use each for your investing strategy.

 Real-Time Stock Quotes (RTQ)